 If this system does not have OPNL, this command will set all the user settable XSCF configuration parameters to their default value as they were set when the system was shipped out.

-Furthemore, this command will delete all logs on both ${\tt XSCFUs.}$
+Furthemore, this command will delete all logs on both XSCFUs.
 Check the man page of this command before you run it.

-Continue?[yes/no](default no):yesYou must check the following points.
+Continue?[yes/no](default no):yes You must check the following points.

-- 1. Have the ability to powercycle the system. - Have access to the serial console and hold the serial console of the XSCFU to confirm the completion of the command.
+- 1. Have the ability to powercycle the system. - 2.
+Have access to the serial console and hold the serial console of the XSCFU to confirm the completion of the command.

-If you answer "yes" this command will HALT the XSCFU when it compltetes.
+If you answer "yes" this command will HALT the XSCFU when it completes.
 You will need to powercycle the system after the XSCF BOOT STOP.

-'''

 Do you really want to continue?

-'''

-'''

-Continue?[yes/no](default no):yes

-The initialization of XSCFU will be started.

-'''

-I'he initialization of XSCFU will be started

-XSCFU : all data clear OPNL : not clear

-XSCF will be automatically rebooted.
+Continue?[yes/no](default no):yes The initialization of XSCFU will be started.
+XSCFU : all data clear OPNL : not clear XSCF will be automatically rebooted.
 Afterwards, XSCFU will be initialized.

-Continue?[ves/no](default no):yes

-The NVRAM setting of XSCFU#0 was completed.
+Continue?[yes/no](default no):yes The NVRAM setting of XSCFU#0 was completed.
 XSCF shutdown request was completed.